cybercongress/networks/bostrom/genesis-validator.md

 ```

 Also if you have older nodes on your server, please remove the `cosmovisor`
- directory from .cyber, so it will be updated with the latest version of binaries:
+ directory from .cyber, so it will be updated with the latest version of binaries during docker startup:

  ```bash
  rm -rf  $HOME/.cyber/cosmovisor/